wassa-workshop/wassa-workshop.github.io/index.md

 ## News

+**May 1**: WASSA 2023 submissions will need to upload prerecorded videos and slides on Underline, following the process of the main conference.
+The hard deadline for uploading is June 5, 2023.
+We will include further information regarding where to submit these in the future, but please take this into account when planning your presentations.

 **April 25**: Emily Öhman has confirmed that she will be one of the invited speakers.

 **April 19**: We have extended the submission deadline to April 28th (see Important Dates for further details of changes)